Home » WaterRower Natural Rowing Machine Review

 Monitor/Control Panel

 The WaterRower Natural Rowing Machine comes with an S4 (series 4) multi-functional fitness monitor.
-The monitor tracks the following fitness data:
+It tracks the following fitness data:

 • Time